SkaterDad/cycle-snabbdom-examples/README.md

 # DISCLAIMER
-# ----------------
-# This branch is still under heavy development!
-Currently there are broken pieces.
+This branch is still under heavy development!
+There may be broken pieces.
 # cycle-snabbdom-examples
 Examples using [Cycle.js](https://github.com/cyclejs) with [Snabbdom](https://github.com/paldepind/snabbdom) as the v-dom library (by way of the [cycle-snabbdom](https://github.com/TylorS/cycle-snabbdom) driver).